Sammckay12/dummy_proj/README.md

 A ‘chat’ functionality once a space has been booked, allowing users whose space-booking request has been confirmed to chat with the user that owns that space

 Basic payment implementation though Stripe.

+## MVP

+### 1st iteration

+Can login to post an advertisement
+Can view without logging in
+Can post property ID and dates

+- can view as homepage

+- sign up/login
+ - sign up
+ - login
+ - logout
+ - inc db

+- owner advertise
+ - property ID
+ - dates
+ - inc db

+### 2nd iteration

+TBC

 ## Mockups